 Video synthesizers allow a user to generate ever-changing visuals in real time—sometimes they are analog, digital, or completely virtual.
 Often, video synthesizers feature a patchable workflow for generating shapes, for colorizing images, and for completely transforming camera feeds.
 Video synths were originally designed to create an instrument that would allow visual artists to explore the video medium in real time, rather than working exclusively with pre-recorded and processed footage...much in the way that audio synths were developed to help experimental electronic musicians transition from working with magnetic tape into the realm of realtime creation.
 So video synths aren't a new concept—they've been around for decades in one form or another, but have recently regained steam amidst the modular synth explosion of the last decade.
 And while video synths haven't seen quite the intensity of resurgence that audio-based modular systems have enjoyed, it's now not difficult to get started with your own video-oriented modular system.

 Thanks to companies like LZX Industries, a vast array of visual opportunities are available in Eurorack format.
 For years, their Visual Cortex has been the de facto brain of almost all video-based Eurorack systems, and in 2017, their Vidiot standalone instrument provided an easy way for artists to start experimenting with analog video synthesis.
-Today, LZX's offerings span a fairly huge range: they offer everything from video-optimized utilities and analog signal processors all the way to out-there pattern generators (such as Diver and Fortress) and advanced digital video processors such as Memory Palace, which harkens back to the days of early Ampex video manipulation systems.
+Today, LZX's offerings span a fairly huge range: they offer everything from video-optimized utilities and analog signal processors all the way to out-there pattern generators (such as the now-discontinued Diver and Fortress) and advanced digital video processors such as Memory Palace, which harkens back to the days of early Ampex video manipulation systems.

 While LZX has recently discontinued their system interface Visual Cortex as well as several of their particularly compelling signal generators/manipulators (such as the Prismatic Ray, Shapechanger, and Navigator), the promise of a new device is just around the corner.
 We anticipate the release of Chromagnon this fall, a device which promises to meld together several previously disparate video workflows into a single instrument.
 Developed for use in Eurorack systems or as a standalone device, Chromagnon will work just as well as an introduction to video synthesis as it will an expansion of existing setups.
 Capable of handling vector rescanning, colorization, shape generation, driving laser displays, and more, Chromagnon is sure to be a blast once it is available.